OccassionalDev/jobservation/README.md

 # Installation

 To install this project, fork and clone this repo to get it, and then run `bundle install` to get all the gems required to run this project.
-To test and run, use the [shotgun gem](https://github.com/rtomayko/shotgun), which is already installed through running bundle install, and in the terminal type in `shotgun` to run the project.
+To test and run, use the [shotgun gem](https://github.com/rtomayko/shotgun), which is already installed through running `bundle install`, and in the terminal type in `shotgun` to run the project.

 # Contributing